 Try the finger experiment to check it out!
 Even with a thick tissue roll or thin, you could wipe yourself cleanly but the smell would surely linger.
 Sniff your fingers rather than the roses for a change!

 My trip abroad was cut short due to my ailing back.
 And I was saved from being one of the dirty assholes, always wiping the bum.
-I was even contemplating using a glass from the sink to wash myself if I had to live there longer.
+I was even contemplating using a tumbler from the sink to wash if I had to live there longer.

 Eventually, I landed at the airport in India.
 And the sheer pleasure of washing myself in the washroom with the flow of water cascading down my behind, made me linger on for a few extra minutes!